Do you love fishing? Do you love fishing at night even better?

 But, the fact is that there is now a new technology of underwater fishing lights.
 With colors in the spectrum that fish can see like green and blue these lights will give you the edge to attract and catch more fish.

-Now a few of my fishermen friends are getting excited from using these green submersible lights due increasing their daily catch.
+Now a few of my fishermen friends are getting excited about using these green submersible lights due to increasing their daily catch.

 How do underwater fishing lights work?

-Submersible underwater fishing lights project light directly into the water that spreads the reflected light back onto the water surface.
+Submersible underwater fishing lights project light directly into the water that spreads the reflected light back onto the water’s surface.

 Due to light on the surface, many insects get attracted and hover on the water in large numbers.
 The fish move near the surface to feed on the bugs that fall in.

 These lights must be powered by 12v either from a small car or boat battery.
 I often use my DBpower 600A Lithium-ion car jump starter, it has a 12v output port.
-Some people also use the little lead acid sealed units from exact power.
-Small, cheap and light.
+Some people also use the little lead acid-sealed units from exact power that are for motorcycle batteries.
+Small, cheap, and light.

 Do you know why Submersible LED Fishing Lights work?